coma007/ditto-counter/README.md

 # ditto-counter
 Segmentation and counting Ditto's on image.
 (Homework for course Soft Computing)

 Goal of this script is to segment and count Ditto Pokemons on image.
-Algorithms that will be used cover basic **image preprocessing** (conversion to HSV and binary format, applying mask to extract purple segments on image) and **Watershed algorithm** for segments counting.
+Algorithms that will be used cover basic **image preprocessing** (conversion to HSV and binary format, applying mask to extract purple segments on image) and **watershed algorithm** for segments counting.

 All code for image preprocessing can be found in script 'preprocessing.py'.